knative/specs/specs/eventing/test-plan/channel-lifecycle-conformance.md

 ## [Test] Channel Reference in Subscription

-Check that the `Subscription` is making a reference to the `Channel`, this should return the name of the Channel.
+Check that the Subscription is making a reference to the Channel, this should return the name of the Channel.

 ```
 kubectl get subscription conformance-subscription -ojsonpath="{.spec.channel.name}"